 - Profession: Politician, Author, Economist, Financier, Lawyer

-- Photo: flickr / CC0Benjamin Harrison V (April 5, 1726 – April 24, 1791), of Charles City County, Virginia, was an American planter and merchant, a revolutionary leader and a Founding Father of the United States.
-He received his higher education at the College of William and Mary.
-Harrison was a representative to the Virginia House of Burgesses for Surry County, Virginia, and Charles City County.
-He was a Virginia delegate to the Continental Congress from 1774 to 1777 and, during the Second Continental Congress, was a signer of the Declaration of Independence.
-Harrison later served as Virginia's fifth governor from 1781 to 1784.
+- Photo: flickr / CC0Benjamin Harrison V (April 5, 1726 – April 24, 1791), of Charles City County, Virginia, was an American planter and merchant, a revolutionary leader, and a Founding Father of the United States.
+He received his higher education at the College of William and Mary and was a representative to the Virginia House of Burgesses for Surry County, Virginia (1756–1758, 1785–1786) and Charles City County (1766–1776, 1787–1790).
+He was a Virginia delegate to the Continental Congress from 1774 to 1777 and a signer of the Declaration of Independence during the Second Continental Congress.
+He served as Virginia's fifth governor from 1781 to 1784.
 His direct descendants include two presidents: his son... more on Wikipedia

 - Age: Dec. at 65 (1726-1791)

-- Photo: flickr / CC0Arthur Middleton (June 26, 1742 – January 1, 1787), of Charleston, South Carolina, was a signer of the United States Declaration of Independence.
+- Photo: flickr / CC0Arthur Middleton (June 26, 1742 – January 1, 1787), of Charleston, South Carolina, was a signatory of the United States Declaration of Independence.
 His parents were Henry Middleton and Mary Baker Williams, both of English descent.
 He was educated in Britain, at Harrow School, Westminster School, and Trinity Hall, Cambridge.
 He studied law at the Middle Temple and traveled extensively in Europe where his taste in literature, music, and art was developed and refined.
 In 1764, Arthur and his bride Mary Izard settled at Middleton Place.
-Keenly interested in Carolina politics, Arthur Middleton was a more radical thinker than his father, Henry Middleton.
+Keenly interested in Carolina, Middleton was a more radical thinker than his father, Henry Middleton.
 He was a leader of the American Party in Carolina and one... more on Wikipedia

 - Age: Dec. at 45 (1742-1787)

 - Birthplace: Charleston, South Carolina, United States of America

 - Photo: Metaweb / CC-BYJohn Hancock (January 23, 1737 [O.S.
 January 12, 1736] – October 8, 1793) was an American merchant, statesman, and prominent Patriot of the American Revolution.
 He served as president of the Second Continental Congress and was the first and third Governor of the Commonwealth of Massachusetts.
-He is remembered for his large and stylish signature on the United States Declaration of Independence, so much so that the term "John Hancock" has become, in the United States, a synonym for a signature.Before the American Revolution, Hancock was one of the wealthiest men in the Thirteen Colonies, having inherited a profitable mercantile business from his uncle.
+He is remembered for his large and stylish signature on the United States Declaration of Independence, so much so that the term "John Hancock" has become a synonym in the United States for one's signature.Before the American Revolution, Hancock was one of the wealthiest men in the Thirteen Colonies, having inherited a profitable mercantile business from his uncle.
 He began his political career in... more on Wikipedia

 - Age: Dec. at 56 (1737-1793)